searxng/searxng/docs/admin/installation-nginx.rst

 .. _SCRIPT_NAME:
    https://werkzeug.palletsprojects.com/en/1.0.x/wsgi/#werkzeug.wsgi.get_script_name

-This section explains how to set up a SearXNG instance using the HTTP server nginx_.
+This section explains how to set up a Zhensa instance using the HTTP server nginx_.
-If you have used the :ref:`installation scripts` and do not have any special preferences you can install the :ref:`SearXNG site <nginx searxng site>` using :ref:`searxng.sh <searxng.sh overview>`:
+If you have used the :ref:`installation scripts` and do not have any special preferences you can install the :ref:`Zhensa site <nginx zhensa site>` using :ref:`zhensa.sh <zhensa.sh overview>`:

 .. code:: bash

-   $ sudo -H ./utils/searxng.sh install nginx
+   $ sudo -H ./utils/zhensa.sh install nginx

 If you have special interests or problems with setting up nginx, the following section might give you some guidance.